 Data may not be displayed for different reasons:

-Protect privacy and confidentiality: Interview invitation data is displayed for programs that documented interview invitations in ERAS Interview Scheduler or Thalamus Core and invited at least 10 applicants to interview.
-Current resident data is displayed for programs with at least 10 current residents;
+Protect privacy and confidentiality: Interview invitation data are displayed for programs that invited at least 10 applicants to interview via Thalamus.
+Current resident data are displayed for programs with at least 10 current residents.
+USMLE and COMLEX-USA score data are displayed for programs that invited to interview at least 30 applicants who submitted exam scores to the program.

-Specialty or program is changing their approach in the future: If the program is in a specialty that changed their approach to signaling for the upcoming cycle, data are not displayed because it may misrepresent how signals may be used to determine interview invitations in the next cycle.
-To view 2024 cycle program signaling data for these specialties, please visit the ERAS Statistics webpage.
+Specialty or program is changing their approach in the future: If the program is in a specialty that changed their approach to signaling or geographic preferences for the upcoming cycle, data are not displayed because it may misrepresent how these data may be used to determine interview invitations in the next cycle.
+To view 2025 cycle program signaling data and geographic preferences for these specialties, please visit the ERAS Statistics webpage.
 For all programs, we encourage you to consult with the program's website for additional information on program characteristics, application requirements, and resident information.

 Why isn’t comparative data shown for applicants who’ve previously matched to a program shown?

-Residency Explorer uses historical data.
-Due to the recent changes in the MyERAS application, Residency Explorer only presents data from the single, most recent cycle (i.e., 2024 cycle) making sample sizes for Match data at the program level too small to display comparative data for most programs.
-As a result, Residency Explorer leadership decided not to display Match data to ensure comparable data across programs were shown and to protect the privacy and confidentiality of matched applicants.
+The Residency Explorer tool uses historical data.
+Due to the recent changes in the MyERAS application, the tool only presents data from the single, most recent cycle (i.e., 2025 cycle) making sample sizes for the NRMP Main Residency Match data at the program level too small to display comparative data for most programs.
+As a result, Residency Explorer leadership decided not to display NRMP Main Residency Match data to ensure comparable data across programs were shown and to protect the privacy and confidentiality of matched applicants.

 For all programs, we encourage you to consult with the program’s website for additional information on program characteristics, application requirements, and resident information.